-In accordance with IAS 32 and IAS 39 investments in companies other than subsidiaries and associates are classified as available for sale and measured at fair value.
+In accordance with IAS 32 and IAS 39, investments in companies other than subsidiaries and associates are classified as available-for-sale financial assets and measured at fair value.

 Gains and losses resulting from fair value adjustments are recorded in a special equity reserve.
-In the event of impairment losses or disposal of the securities, the gains and losses previously recognised to equity are transferred to the income statement.
+In the event of impairment losses or when the assets are sold, the gains and losses previously recognised to equity are transferred to the income statement.